dtjv/memowise/PRESS-RELEASE.md

   Programming-related topics are categorized in different decks of cards.
 Each card is a different question, which you answer in your head.
 When you check the answer, you will be given the option to rate yourself with a thumbs up, thumbs middle, and thumbs down.
 If you feel like you are unsure of your understanding of the question, you can choose a thumbs middle or thumbs down.
 If you were correct and feel like you killed it honestly, you can do a thumbs up.
 Based on the rating you give yourself, the probability of the card appearing again will increase or decrease.
 This is a simple but honest way to learn something.

 ## Problem ##
   What if you want to review a concept you have difficulty understanding?
-The notes or slides on it are hidden in the stash of notes and folders you already have.
+You may review notes and give yourself a false impression that you understand something.
 With Memowise, it becomes easy to test yourself on the material you learned.

 ## Solution ##
-  Our rating system works with a Wonky Mongoose algorithm to provide cards that give you more practice on what you need more work on.
+  Our rating system works with a Wonky Mongoose algorithm to provide cards that give you more practice on what you need to work on more.

 ## Quote from You ##
   The 2016 way to review concepts through repetition.